wang-zhenqi/wang-zhenqi.github.io/_posts/2023-04-13-sample-questions-of-aws-das-c01.md

 `#quicksight` `#security` `#redshift` `#cross-region-access`

 A US-based sneaker retail company launched its global website.
 All the transaction data is stored in Amazon RDS and curated historic transaction data is stored in Amazon Redshift in the `us-east-1 Region`.
 The business intelligence (BI) team wants to enhance the user experience by providing a dashboard for sneaker trends.
 The BI team decides to use Amazon QuickSight to render the website dashboards.
-During development, a team in Japan provisioned Amazon QuickSight in `ap- northeast-1`.
+During development, a team in Japan provisioned Amazon QuickSight in `ap-northeast-1`.
 The team is having difficulty connecting Amazon QuickSight from ap-northeast-1 to Amazon Redshift in us-east-1.
 Which solution will solve this issue and meet the requirements?

 A. In the Amazon Redshift console, choose to configure cross-Region snapshots and set the destination Region as ap-northeast-1.
 Restore the Amazon Redshift Cluster from the snapshot and connect to Amazon QuickSight launched in ap-northeast-1.